tonocastillo/jira-backup-lambdas/README.md

 https://github.com/tonocastillo/jira-backup-lambdas

+*It is up to you to modify the template and include Parameters to avoid modifying the template this way and just enter these values when you create the stack in Cloudformation.

-You need to replace some entries within the the Cloudformation templates according to what you have/want in your environment.
+Being said that, you need to replace some entries within the the Cloudformation templates according to what you have/want in your environment.
+The parameters and within *greater than* and *less than* signs and you need to remove them too.

 These are the ones:

-Within the jira-backup.yml template
+Within the jira-backup.yml template:

-- JiraBackupInitiate:
+- ***BUCKET_NAME
+- Modify the AlarmActions within the Alarms blocks: ***YOUR-SNS-TOPIC-HERE
+- Inside the JiraBackupInitiate block:
 ```
           config = {
               "JIRA_HOST": "<ACCOUNT>.atlassian.net",